giacomosirri/nats-on-scaleway-poc/README.md

 Scaleway is a French cloud provider that is often cited as [one of the major players in Europe's Sovereign Cloud market](https://gartsolutions.com/digital-sovereignty-of-europe-choosing-the-eu-cloud-provider/#Top_European_Cloud_Providers_Supporting_Digital_Sovereignty).
 Its relevance and market share will most likely grow in the future, as the demand for digital sovereignty in Europe continues to rise.

 # Scenario
-A car manufacturer wants to equip its new vehicle fleet with sensors for position, speed, fuel and braking liquid temperature.
+A car manufacturer wants to equip its new vehicle fleet with IoT sensors that calculate the position (GPS), speed, state of charge, and torque of vehicles in real-time.
+The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.
+Each sensor works independently from the others, which also means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly.
+For example, a sensor might send 30 messages per second, while another sends only 5 messages per second.

 The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time analysis and visualization of vehicle status.
 The software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.

 There are some constraints: